srcc-msu/octotron/README.md

 ###### Optional
 - make
-- the system can be runned on a windows system, but bash scripts will not work unless you provide some kind of linux-like environment (not tested)
+- the system can be created and started on a windows system, but bash scripts will not work, unless you provide some kind of linux-like environment (not tested)

 #### Model description
 Every model is described by a python script, written using 'octopy' module (see [sample_src/sample.py](sample_src/sample.py)) and a user-provided json configuration file.